abosotaif/Ps4_lounge/README.md

 3.  **Open the application in your browser.**
     The server will typically start on a port like `8000`, `5000`, or `5500`.
 Open your browser and navigate to `http://localhost:<PORT>`, for example, `http://localhost:8000`.

+## Deployment to GitHub Pages

+This project is configured to be deployed directly to GitHub Pages without any build step.

+1.  **Create a new repository on GitHub** and push the project files to it.

+2.  **Enable GitHub Pages for your repository:**
+    - Go to your repository's **Settings** tab.
+    - In the left sidebar, click on **Pages**.
+    - Under "Build and deployment", for the "Source", select **Deploy from a branch**.
+    - Select the branch you want to deploy from (usually `main` or `master`) and keep the folder as `/ (root)`.
+    - Click **Save**.

+3.  **Wait for deployment:** GitHub will start a deployment process.
+It might take a few minutes.
+You can track its progress in the **Actions** tab of your repository.

+4.  **Access your site:** Once the deployment is complete, your site will be available at `https://<your-username>.github.io/<your-repository-name>/`.

+The project uses relative paths and an in-browser transpiler (Babel), so it should work out-of-the-box on GitHub Pages.

 ## Default Credentials